Students will be able to identify and describe the different habitats that animals live in.

 Review and closing(5 minutes)

-- Gather students together and encourage them to share the animal they chose and their animal’s habitat.
+- Gather students together for a whole class conversation.
+Allow volunteers to share the animal they chose and their animal’s habitat with the larger group.